404webdevelop/404TeamWebdevelop/README.md

 ###Follows
 Follows is a model, representing the 'follow relationship' between two authors.
 Follows API uses [default router](http://www.django-rest-framework.org/api-guide/routers/#defaultrouter) from Django REST framework.

+Follows model has 3 fields in the serializer:

+-url: the url related to the pointed follow relation.
+-followed: the Author object being followed in the follow relation.
+-following: the Author object following in the follow relation.

 ```
     http://localhost:8000/api/follows/:id/
 ```
 -GET: get a list of all follow relations.

+####followers action

 ##Frameworks & Libraries

 [jquery.lightbox_me.js](https://github.com/buckwilson/Lightbox_me)